divriots/dockit-core/layout/doc/layout.md

 <dockit-layout disable-color-scheme-change></dockit-layout>
 ```

-## Custom themeing
+## Custom theming

 ### Content theme

 Content is part of the Light DOM and can be styled directly.
 The `styles` imported from `@divriots/dockit-core/layout` include styles for the content typography (including light/dark modes), Prism theme for the code highlighting, code block styles (including live demo wrappers based on MDJS stories), and some other styles for various things.
 As such `styles` is quite opinionated, but it is mostly composed of other individual libraries which you can import separately and adjust to your own needs.
-We recommened checking the content of `styles` to learn more about the default setup.
+We recommend checking the content of `styles` to learn more about the default setup.

 ### Shell theme

 All shell-related elements (layout, topbar, left navigation, buttons...) are part of the `<dockit-layout>` Shadow DOM and can't be styled directly.
-For the sake of themeing and flexibility, we provide a few CSS custom properties to change the theme:
+For the sake of theming and flexibility, we provide a few CSS custom properties to change the theme:

 - `--dockit-layout-bg` - page background color
 - `--dockit-layout-header-border-color` - border color below the header